MA Counseling Program

 Powerful Integrated Curriculum

 Discover a flexible path to becoming a licensed mental health counselor.
 Our 60-credit master’s program features expert-led coursework, internship experience, and an electronic portfolio that showcases all you’ve learned.
-Courses are offered:

 Find Your Mentor